-- Why should you adopt a 1st party data strategy?
+- Why should you employ a first-party data strategy?

-- Best practices for using first party data with a reg wall
+- Best practices for collecting first party data with a registration wall

 Back to the basics.
 Before getting started with any data strategy, it’s important to understand what different types you’ll be dealing with.

-In general, data are units of information that are collected.
+In general, data are units of information that are collected and examined to make more informed business decisions.
 There are four main ‘types of information’ that you can gather: